Llwyn-onn Reservoir: Post-war construction

 Having resolved to settle Nott's claim in January 1919, the Corporation decided to finish the reservoir using direct labour, and negotiated with Brodie, Nott's executor, to buy some of his plant, for which they paid £3,750.
 This included one of his six locomotives, Tuxford, which was repaired in July 1919 and put to work, after which it was joined by the second-hand Nelson.
 A new locomotive shed to house most of the six locomotives that worked on the railway during the Corporation era was completed in July 1919.
 It was located below the dam, and a locomotive shed was also built at the quarry, while one locomotive was normally kept in the shed at Cefn yard.
 Three second-hand four-wheeled coaches arrived in May 1920.
 The Corporation had bought the Cwm Taf estate from Lord Tredegar in the autumn of 1914, which included Nant-ddu Lodge, just below the Cantref dam, and the railway was extended back to Cantref in 1922, to facilitate the construction of new filters there.
 A workman's train ran from Cefn each morning, calling at the quarry, the dam and Cantref filters, returning in the evening.
 Progress on the project was disrupted by a long strike by navvies in the second half of 1920, and a coal strike in early 1921.

 Nott's accommodation huts were considered to be too basic by post-war standards, and so a new village was built to the west of the road to replace them.
 Work was made easier by the arrival of a steam navvy in May 1920, and another in January 1921, both of which worked on the bed of the reservoir.
 Near to Christmas 1921, Priestley, who was now 67, was given a closed Ford car to replace the open model which was not suitable for the cold and wet weather, although it did not arrive until 2 March 1922.
-In December 1921, the Corporation also decided they would run a school train to enable children from Llwyn-on to get to Cefn yard in the morning and back in the afternoon.
+In December 1921, the Corporation also decided they would run a school train to enable children from Llwyn-onn to get to Cefn yard in the morning and back in the afternoon.
 A missioner from the Navvy Mission Society took up residence in February 1922, arriving from the Blaen-y-Cwm reservoir at Beaufort, where work had recently finished.